ResetXPDR/MSFS_AutoFPS/README.md

 - The "Clean Install" option will recreate new configuration files without having to remove the app first.
 - The "Install Latest Redistributables" option will silently (other than UAC prompts) update your system with the latest Visual C++ Redistributable and .NET 8 runtime versions.
   - Mandatory for initial installations, optional for manual updates, and disabled for quick updates to avoid UAC prompts.
-- For Auto-Start either your FSUIPC7.ini or EXE.xml (MSFS) for the applicable MSFS versions installed is modified.
+- For Auto-Start either your FSUIPC7.ini or EXE.xml (MSFS) for the applicable MSFS versions installed is/are modified.
 The Installer does not create a Backup.
 - If you wish to remove an Auto-Start option from a previous installation, rerun the installer and select Remove Auto-Start and the click Update.
 - The app may be blocked by Windows Security or your AV-Scanner, if so try to unblock or set an exception (for the whole Folder)
 - The Installation-Location is fixed to %appdata%\MSFS_AutoFPS (your Users AppData\Roaming Folder) and can't be changed.